 Depending on your background, IP Blacklisting can mean different things to you.
-Simply put, an IP Blacklist (also referred to as an IP Blocklist) is a list that contains a combination of IP addresses and domains that are deemed spam related and may have done something to oppose a provider’s terms of service.
+But simply put, an IP Blacklist (or an IP Blocklist) is a list that contains a combination of IP addresses and domains that are deemed spam related.
+These addresses and domains may have also done something to oppose a provider’s terms of service.

-No matter how skilled your words are… they will never reach the target audience.
-You can have the perfect subject line, lead in, and call to action.
-It’ll be all for nothing.
-That’s a frustrating list to be on as it results in a lot of wasted effort.
+So, no matter how skilled your words are, they will never reach the target audience.
+You can have the perfect subject line, lead-in, and call to action, but it’ll be all for nothing.
+And that’s a frustrating list, resulting in much wasted effort.

-An evil you can learn to overcome and beat as you continue to read this article.
+However, you can learn to overcome and beat this evil as you continue to read this article.

 What lands you on the naughty list?

-Fundamentals are important in any skillful endeavor.
-It is no different in the practice of great email hygiene.
-You may find some of these IP Blacklist sins familiar as they are the inverse of proper email hygiene.
-They may also ring a bell because InboxAlly has covered a variety of these topics in previous blogs.
+You may find some IP Blacklist sins familiar as they are the inverse of proper email hygiene.
+They may also ring a bell because InboxAlly has covered various topics in previous blogs.

 - Using an email that hasn’t been warmed up and, in turn, sending an uncharacteristically large volume of emails

-- If your PC/device is infected by a virus the IP address will then be listed and that’s bad news for any emails sent from the listed address
+- If a virus infects your PC/device, the IP address will then be listed, and that’s bad news for any emails sent from the listed address

 - Having your IP or domain flagged as spam too often